Financial Report Analysis

 Cost of sales has had a haphazard movement over the last five years.
 It has recorded a very high value in 2013.
 However, the revenue after tax has been high in the same year compensating it.
 Gross profit has seen a continuous rise over the last five years, initially at a much faster pace but gradually diminishing its percentage increase.
 Cost of sales would have probably risen from 2011 to 2013 because of the continuous stock pillage at ASP.

 Non -current assets has contributed to major portion of the asset base aver the last five years.
 We can observe a significant increase in the ‘Property plant and Equipment’ category.
 This means the company has invested to acquire land and equipment over the past few years which could mean they are expanding.
+Percentage contribution of ‘Cash’ over the years has been on the rise, which could infer the liquidity position is in a better state.
+Furthermore, the receivable contribution to total assets last year has significantly dropped which goes to show that management of receivables has particularly been good.

 Major contribution to ‘Total Equity and Liabilities’ has been from Equity section.
 Reserves of the company have seen a continuous growth.
 However, the retained earnings have seen a drop.
 This may be due to the fact that management has given more dividends in the recent years.
 Trade payables that contributed to around 12-13 percent in 2013 and 2014 has seen a drop in 2015.
 This could be as a result of the better cash position company had.
 Interest bearing liabilities or the long term loans which saw a higher percentage of 14.42 has gradually decreased to 10.32 in 2015.